thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ### Step 3.
 Configuration of the Analytics Gateway device

-Let's create device that we define 'Analytics Gateway' and we'll send average temperature from Spark Application to this device:
+Let's create a device that we define 'Analytics Gateway' and we'll send average temperature from Spark Application to this device:

 ![image](/images/samples/analytics/spark/gateway-device.png)